Last Updated: 04 October 2024

 My biggest achievement by far that week was managing to climb a mountain.
 I had been psyching myself up for most of the week to do it and I wasn't going to let myself down.
 Although Pen y Fan is not the most difficult mountain to climb, for me, it was a symbolic representation of conquering my illness and showing my strength.
 It was difficult, it was tiring and it took a lot out of me, but I know I will always be proud when I look back on what I managed to accomplish, despite the disease.

 Although the fever itself is long gone, even now I am still suffering from this illness.
-Glandular fever left my immune system weak and defenceless - I have lost count of the number of colds and coughs I have had over the past year.
+The glandular fever left my immune system weak and defenceless - I have lost count of the number of colds and coughs I have had over the past year.
 Plus, every new cold I get now goes straight to my throat - my glands swell up again and my throat gets sore and scratchy.

 Despite this, the most long-lasting effect that glandular fever has had on me is lethargy.
 You might think that a lack of energy isn't so bad, but when you literally cannot summon the energy to move at all, you will begin to see it in a different light.
 I have always enjoyed my sleep, but it's safe to say that for several months, tiredness took over my life.
 My blog, freelance work, hobbies and social life all suffered drastically as it took all my effort and energy to keep up with the demands of my day job while I fully recovered.